Vincy Chan

-Vincy Chan (born 16 October 1982) is a Hong Kong-Singaporean Cantopop singer.
+Chan Ka Yan (born 16 October 1982), better known as Vincy Chan is a Hong Kong-Singaporean Cantopop singer.
 She began her singing career after winning 1st runner up at the 2005 New Talent Singing Awards and has since been signed with Emperor Entertainment Group.
 Her best known songs include "Feeling" (感應) and "My Memories are Not My Own" (我的回憶不是我的).

 Biography

 Born in Hong Kong, Chan immigrated with her family to Singapore in 1990.
 She attended Dunman High School in her teens and graduated from Nanyang Technological University with a degree in accounting in 2005.
 Upon graduating, Chan entered Project Superstar, a singing competition in Singapore and was placed among the top 24 contestants.
 More substantially, she returned to Hong Kong and won first runner-up and the award for "Best Style" at the 2005 New Talent Singing Awards which led to her being signed by Emperor Entertainment Group.